 - Evening Testing: Available by appointment– please email email@example.com

-- Summer Quarter: 8 AM to 5 PM Monday through Thursday.
-Testing is unavailable on Friday.
+- Winter Quarter: 8 AM to 5 PM Monday through Friday.

-- Check with your instructor about an alternate start time for exams if your schedule or the class schedule conflicts with the DRC exam hours
+- Check with your instructor about an alternate start time for exams if your schedule or the class schedule conflicts with the DRC testing hours

 - Tests should be scheduled to overlap with the class testing time.